Fajar-RahmadJaya/KeyTik/README.md

 **8. Assign Script On Specific Device :**
 * You can connect 2 keyboard on your device.
 You can use first keyboard to typing normally and the other one to do automation tool such as auto clicker, screen clicker, multiple files opener and more, on each key and that would not affect the first keyboard.
 So you are left with 2 keyboard connected, 1 can do normal keyboard task and the other one can do automation tool.
 Even more, you can assign the automation tool to more compact keyboard such as mini keyboard, so each key in that keyboard can do different automation tool.
 This will make your desktop and keyboard more neat and flexible.
 * To do this, you just need to click on 'Select Device' button when you create or edit profile.
-When you do this, KeyTik will show list of device conected to your device.
+When you do this, KeyTik will show list of device connected to your device.
 If you want to refresh the list, you just need to press 'Refresh' button.
 And if you not sure where is your device or where to select, you can use AutoHotkey Interception built in monitor to test your device.
 To do that, you can just check the checkbox on the Device ID and try to press keys on your device.
 If the Device ID is correct, the monitor will show the keys you press.
 After knowing your device ID, then you just need to select the ID from the 'Select Device Window'.

 **9. And Many More :**
 * Above is just an example how you can use each feature.
 It's absolutely possible to use it for different need and case.
 There are a lot of possibility you can discover with KeyTik.
 Let us know if you are discovering another use of KeyTik on our [GitHub discussion page](https://github.com/Fajar-RahmadJaya/KeyTik/discussions).